 DST fees paid to the sponsor can be substantial.

 Because the Delaware Statutory Trust is professionally managed, the investors will not have day to day control over the property.
 This can be seen as a pro or con, depending on the wishes and personality of the investor.
+DST investors also face risks tied to property vacancies and changing market conditions, which can affect cash flow.

 Delaware Statutory Trusts: In Summary

-For more information on DSTs, I suggest contacting Lance Stafford at Perch Wealth.
+For more information on DSTs, I suggest contacting Lance Stafford at Perch Wealth

 Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
 Our services include tax return preparation, tax planning for businesses and individuals, IRS tax problem resolution, IRS audits, and small business accounting and bookkeeping.